Sriracha Dipping Sauce

 - 2 T fresh squeezed lime juice

-- Sriracha sauce to taste (about 1/2 – 1 tsp.)
+- Sriracha sauce to taste (start with 1 tsp.)

 - Whisk together sour cream and mayo, stirring until there are no lumps.

 - Then add Sriracha Sauce (affiliate link), starting with a small amount, stirring to combine, and tasting until it is as spicy as you'd like it.
-I used about 1/2 tsp. but if you like spicy foods you’ll probably want a bit more.

 - When the sauce is as spicy as you'd like, add the fresh-squeezed lime juice and whisk in until the mixture is smooth.

 - Serve dipping sauce with Spicy Baked Sweet Potato Fries or Air Fryer Spicy Sweet Potato Fries .
-I think this would also be good with other roasted vegetables, especially Roasted Cauliflower or Roasted Broccoli.

 Recipe created by Kalyn with inspiration from Spicy Mexican Slaw.

 Amount Per Serving: Calories: 125Total Fat: 13gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 14mgSodium: 126mgCarbohydrates: 2gFiber: 0gSugar: 1gProtein: 1g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.